KDE/kube/docs/design.md

 * KMime

 ## Interaction with external applications
-External applications, like the KDE calendar plasmoid, should be able to load parts of Kontact Quick when available.
+External applications, like the KDE calendar plasmoid, should be able to load parts of Kube when available.
 It should for instance be possible to load the Event editor as embeddable QML component, that is fully functional.
-That way it becomes very easy for third parties to provide extra functionality if Kontact Quick is installed, without having to reimplement the Domain Logic (as is the case if only data access is provided through akonadi).
+That way it becomes very easy for third parties to provide extra functionality if Kube is installed, without having to reimplement the Domain Logic (as is the case if only data access is provided through akonadi).

-The same mechanism should probably be used by Kontact Quick itself to ensure loose coupling and allow mashups with various content types.
+The same mechanism should probably be used by Kube itself to ensure loose coupling and allow mashups with various content types.

 Note: We'll probably want a component-viewer application to easily load and test individual components (similar to plasmoidviewer).